- Last login about 5 hours ago

 Countries I’ve Visited

-Austria, Belgium, Canada, Czech Republic, France, Hungary, Iran, Iraq, Israel, Italy, Jordan, Lebanon, Monaco, Morocco, Netherlands, Palestine, Poland, Spain, Switzerland, Turkey, United Kingdom, United States, Vatican City State
+Albania, Austria, Belgium, Canada, Croatia, Czech Republic, France, Hungary, Iran, Iraq, Israel, Italy, Jordan, Kosovo, Lebanon, Macedonia, Monaco, Montenegro, Morocco, Netherlands, Palestine, Poland, Spain, Switzerland, Turkey, United Kingdom, United States, Vatican City State

 Countries I’ve Lived In